onshape-public/apikey/Node/README.md

 # massByMaterial

-This massByMaterial sample app tallies the total weight of each material used in a given part studio element.
+This massByMaterial.js sample app tallies the total weight of each material used in a given part studio element.
+It demonstrates a generic GET request.
 (Requires OAuth2Read)

 ### Usage: